rainbowbreeze/ai_for_community_events/README.md

 ## Event wrap-up

 ### Summarize the content of the session
-Once you've uploaded the event video on YouTube, [Google Gemini YouTube extension](https://support.google.com/gemini/answer/13695044) can help you quickly summarize, analyze and ask questions about the video.
+If there is a **YouTube video of the session** available, [Google Gemini YouTube extension](https://support.google.com/gemini/answer/13695044) can help quickly summarize, analyze and ask questions about the video.

 Open [Google Gemini app](https://gemini.google.com/) and try the following prompt:
 ```